jobovy/pyodide-buildpackage-action/README.md

 Whether or not to build runtime Python dependencies (True/False; default: False).
 If you need a Python dependency during your build (e.g., `numpy`), then you'll have to run with `build-deps: True`.

+### `cache`

+Whether or not to cache the pyodide build environment (True/False; default: True).
+Note that the cache is very large (~7 GB currently), but it does significantly speed up subsequent runs.

 ## Advanced examples

 ### Custom ``meta.yaml`` location